mrwadepro/coeus/README.md

 ## Available Scripts

 ### 'nodemon server'
-runs server to connect to mongodb
+runs server to connect to mongodb (be sure you are in /backend directory)

 In the project directory, you can run: